Hixie/isd/servers/src/systems-server/README.md

 <material>          ::= <materialname> ( <materialid> | <zero32> )
 ```

-Piles of sorted bulk materials, generated by refineries (`fcRefining`) or
+Piles of sorted bulk materials, generated by refineries (`fcRefining`)
-factories, used by factories and to build structures (`fcStructure`).
+or factories (`fcFactory`), used by factories and to build structures
+(`fcStructure`).

 The `<flowrate>` gives the mass per millisecond being added (or
 removed, if negative) from the pile.

+This feature can be sent even if the asset class is not known.
+The
+`<materialid>` will be zero if the _material_ is not known.
+(If the
+asset class is known, the material is guaranteed to also be known.)

 #### `fcMaterialStack` (0x17)